-Padiham Green is a Christian School where everyone is valued.
-We want our children to Love, to Learn and Shine on their journey.
-We aim for an environment which enables and encourages all pupils to achieve their potential and aspire to excellence and every child and adult plays their part in this.
+This is a successful school and every child plays their part in making it so.
+We aim for an environment which enables and encourages all pupils to achieve their full potential and aspire to excellence.

-For our children to gain the greatest benefit from their education it is vital that they attend regularly and every child should be at school, on time, every day the school is open.
-Unless they have an unavoidable reason to be absent.
+For our children to gain the greatest benefit from their education it is vital that they attend regularly and every child should be at school, on time, every day the school is open unless they have an unavoidable reason to be absent.
 Any absence affects the pattern of a child's schooling and regular absence will seriously affect their learning.

-Absence or late arrival also disrupts teaching routines and so may affect the learning of others in the same class.
+Absence or late arrival also disrupts daily routines and teaching and so may affect the learning of others in the same class.